-Its aim with such investments is to create ethically run, self-sustaining companies that create employment, help provide essential goods and services and contribute to the overall development of the nation.More
+Its aim with such investments is to create ethically run, self-sustaining companies that create employment, help provide essential goods and services, and contribute to the overall development of the nation.More

 The first such group of project companies was set up in the 1960s under the corporate name Industrial Promotion Services (IPS).
-In sub-Saharan Africa, AKDN’s investments focused on providing goods and services that Africa lacked, including packaging for exports, fishnets for Lake Victoria fisherman and agro-processing, which included companies that supplied goods for both local and export markets.
+In sub-Saharan Africa, the AKDN’s investments focused on providing goods and services that Africa lacked, including packaging for exports, fishnets for Lake Victoria fisherman and agro-processing, which included companies that supplied goods for both local and export markets.

 The companies have played a significant role in supporting rural economies.
-In West Africa, for example, through the Aga Khan Fund for Economic Development, AKDN supplies agricultural extension services to more than 100,000 cotton farmers, operates cotton ginneries and exports finished products.
+In West Africa, for example, through the Aga Khan Fund for Economic Development, the AKDN supplies agricultural extension services to more than 100,000 cotton farmers, operates cotton ginneries and exports finished products.
 Its social programmes offer microfinance, education, health and sanitation to the farmers.